Jenqyang/Awesome-AI-Native-Application/README.md

 ## Development Platform

-- [dify](https://github.com/langgenius/dify) - Dify.AI is an LLM application development platform.
-It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack required for building generative AI-native applications, including a built-in RAG engine.
+- [dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app development platform.
+Its intuitive interface combines AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you quickly go from prototype to production.

+## Development Tools

+- [promptflow](https://microsoft.github.io/promptflow/) - Prompt flow is a suite of development tools designed to streamline the end-to-end development cycle of LLM-based AI applications, from ideation, prototyping, testing, evaluation to production deployment and monitoring.

+## Backend as a Service(BaaS)

-- [TaskingAI](https://github.com/TaskingAI/TaskingAI) - The open source platform for AI-native application development.
+- [TaskingAI](https://github.com/TaskingAI/TaskingAI) - TaskingAI is a BaaS (Backend as a Service) platform for LLM-based Agent Development and Deployment.